 David Skau, MD FAAP, joined East Portland Pediatrics in 1989.
 After completing medical school and pediatric residency at Loma Linda University in 1982, he worked in Malaysia as a pediatrician before returning to the United States.

 Dr. Skau lives in Portland with his wife, Helen, in their empty nest.
 When the children visit they enjoy hiking, camping, and canoeing while watching their father chase fish with the flies that he ties.

-Dr. Skau sees patients every day but Mondays.
+Dr. Skau sees patients Tuesdays, Thursdays and Fridays.
 He is currently accepting new patients.

 Kamela (Kami) Stilwell, MD FAAP, joined East Portland Pediatric Clinic in 2000 after previously practicing pediatrics for two years in Yakima.
 Raised in Aberdeen, WA, Dr. Stilwell then graduated from Pacific Lutheran University in Tacoma.
 She then traversed the country to receive her medical degree from Vanderbilt University in Nashville, TN.
 Coming back to the Northwest, Dr. Stilwell completed her pediatric residency (with an additional year as chief resident) at Oregon Health & Science University.

 Dr. Stilwell and her husband Ed have three daughters.
 She developed a special interest in spina bifida, after their youngest daughter was born with this challenge.
 The Stilwell family enjoys church activities, playing music, water skiing, snow shoeing, hiking, gardening, reading, and traveling.

 Dr. Stilwell sees patients on Mondays, Wednesdays and Thursdays.
 She is currently accepting new patients.